hharte/mm_manager/README.md

 ### Phone Line

 The Nortel Millennium payphones require a standard POTS line, with answer supervision in the form of polarity reversal to indicate that the far end has answered the call.
 This is required for the Millennium to know when to collect or refund coins.
 Most SIP ATAs and Cisco Voice Routers can be configured for polarity reversal.
 If your phone line does not support polarity reversal, an answer supervision detection module is available from Nortel.

+If you are using VoIP, make sure to use the u-law PCM codec, disable silence suppression, disable comfort noise generation, and disable echo cancellation.
+This is required to condition the line for modem operation.
+You may also need to increase the jitter buffer size, and use a fixed jitter buffer, rather than adaptive.

 ### Power Supply